techstreams/techstreams.github.io/_posts/2015-04-06-ios-automation-with-workflow.md

 ---

-We all have workflows we use for our work.
-But what is a workflow really?
+We all have workflows for our work.
+But what exactly is a workflow?

 A simple [Google search](https://www.google.com/search?q=define%3Aworkflow) returns this definition: